Health & Nutrition6 min read

 Common allergy symptoms in dogs:

-• Excessive scratching, licking, or chewing (especially paws, belly, and ears)
+• Excessive scratching, licking, or chewing (especially the paws, belly, and ears).

 How to manage allergies:

-• Wipe your dog down with a damp cloth after outdoor time to remove pollen
+• Wipe your dog down with a damp cloth after outdoor time.
+It physically removes the pollen.

-• Bathe your dog with a gentle, oatmeal-based shampoo as needed
+• Bathe them with a gentle, oatmeal-based shampoo.

 5. Standing Water and Puddles